bussardrobbie/dagorhir-bylaws-moa/dbga-bylaws.md

 5.8.
 Potential BOD members must officially announce their candidacy to the election supervisor and to the Chapter Council no later than April 2nd.

 5.9.
-A Board member’s elected term is one year beginning on August 1.
+A board member's elected term is two years beginning on August 1.
+5.9.1   Elections for directors will be staggered, with 3 being elected each year.
+5.9.1.1 Executive Director, Director of Records, and Arbiter elections will occur on every odd year.
+5.9.1.2 Director of Public Relations, Director of Finance, and Chapter Liaison elections will occur on every even year.

 5.10.
 Any candidate who runs unopposed shall assume office beginning on August 1.